LimpanGH/Torstens_Gruppsidan/sten-sax-pase/tickets.md

  -finde some images for match them as Avator and when click on used animation and change image like zoom in and relataed to bachgrund image(changed avator with animation (zoom in))
  - (StartSidan)--->change backgrund color and text color  and matched with second page(responsive just for mobile)

+ 14-11-2023   10:00

+ -Changed avatar to human na d fixing hover avatar with Javascripy when click on every avatar slect it with red border!!
+ -Redit title(ste,sax,påse)

 <!-- Linus -->

 2023-10-17